SQL++ for Mobile

 Purpose

-) operator evaluates conditional logic in a similar
+The conditional (or CASE) operator evaluates conditional logic in a similar

-way to the IF
+way to the IF/ELSE operator.

 Syntax